threefoldfoundation/tft-stellar/ThreeBotPackages/stellar-faucet/readme.md

 ## Requirements

-You need following knowledge to start this server.
+Required install kwargs!!

-- `secret`: is the secret key of the faucet account which holds the Stellar TFT's.
+- `secret`: is the secret key of the faucet account
-- `issuer`: is the address (public key) of the Stellar TFT issuer.
+- `network`: network for the faucet account.
+- `asset`: Asset and issuer to be a faucet for as "asset:issuer".
 - `amount`: is the amount of token you wish to drip with each transfer in this faucet.

 ## Running